RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work, we have introduced a renormalization-group invariant observable, the symmetry strength parameter $\kappa_{AB}$, designed to provide a quantitative and scheme-independent measure of symmetry breaking in QCD.
+In this work, we have introduced a renormalization-group invariant observable, the RGI symmetry ratio $\kappa_{AB}$, designed to provide a quantitative and scheme-independent measure of symmetry breaking in QCD.
 Using this ratio, we have performed a systematic lattice study of the relative strength of $SU(2)_L \times SU(2)_R$ chiral symmetry breaking and $U(1)_A$ axial symmetry breaking in finite-temperature QCD with $N_f = 2+1+1$ flavors, employing optimal domain-wall fermions at the physical point.
 Our analysis spans three lattice spacings and twelve temperatures in the range $164$--$385$ MeV, allowing for controlled continuum extrapolations across the chiral crossover region.

-We examined three independent symmetry-breaking channels in the \emph{nonsinglet sector with connected correlators}, namely: the scalar--pseudoscalar channel sensitive to $U(1)_A$ breaking ($\kappa_{PS}$), the vector--axial-vector channel probing chiral symmetry breaking ($\kappa_{VA}$), and an additional $U(1)_A$-sensitive tensor--axial-tensor channel ($\kappa_{TX}$).
-At finite lattice spacing, these channels exhibit a clear hierarchy: $\kappa_{PS} > \kappa_{TX} \sim \kappa_{VA}$.
-However, this hierarchy collapses in the continuum limit, where all three symmetry strength parameters become statistically indistinguishable within our current precision.
+We examined three independent symmetry-breaking channels in the \emph{nonsinglet sector with quark-connected correlators}, namely: the scalar--pseudoscalar channel sensitive to $U(1)_A$ breaking ($\kappa_{PS}$), the vector--axial-vector channel probing chiral symmetry breaking ($\kappa_{VA}$), and an additional $U(1)_A$-sensitive tensor vector--axial-tensor vector channel ($\kappa_{TX}$).
+At finite lattice spacing, these channels exhibit a clear hierarchy: $\kappa_{PS} > \kappa_{VA} > \kappa_{TX}$.
+However, this hierarchy collapses in the continuum limit, where all three RGI symmetry ratios become statistically indistinguishable within our current precision.